Digital Darkroom

 At last, such techniques and many others can be used with success on conventional pictures.
 Take two examples.
 At sunrise or picturing a landscape at eve, the foreground is usually underexposed against the sky.
 Most photographers try to get a good picture of the sky and forget the foreground.
 When it takes half of the image this is really a pity to not ligh it up, as many times it reveals interesting features that should give depth to your picture.
 This effect is either hard nor impossible to manage in the field due to the high contrast between the high and low lights.
 Even the use of a flash can not solve the problem.
 Either you overexposed the sky, or your underexposed the foreground.
 In this case only a post processing can enhance the foreground without altering the sky and its subtil tonalities.

 The second example concerns dominances that we can see on many amateurs pictures who often publish their raw images as such, without the least postprocessing.
 The background displays a red to magenta dominance at sunset or the underexposed shadows display an unaesthetic green dominance.
-If such dominances are not always easy to remove without generating another one, most of the time, if the original picture is well exposed with an standard characteristics of gamma, contrast and luminosity for all 3 colors (RGB), the picture can be successfully corrected as the next pictures demonstrate.
+If such dominances are sometimes welcome, at some occasions they need to be removed, a task not always easy to perform without adding another tonality.

-Example of images postprocessed to improve their aesthetic quality.
+Example of postprocessed image to improve their aesthetic quality.
 Above a sunset with Venus (at upper left) pictured above clouds envelopping Haleakala mont, at Maui, Hawaii.
 At left, as expected, to get an aesthetic sky, not too light, displaying a good saturation of colors, the foreground has been underexposed; it is almost black.
 Although it was published on a respectable website, this is not a fine picture, only an ordinary image unprocessed.
 At right, I enhanced the foreground to reveal the structure of clouds without affecting the sky.
 Below the original image at left displays a strong magenta dominance and as usual the stratocumulus layer located at foreground is underexposed.
-Both defaults have been removed in altering the gamma and luminosity of individual RGB channels.
-Both images look now more natural.
+Both effects have been removed in altering the gamma and luminosity of individual RGB channels.
+For some readers, both images could now look more natural.
 Documents Anthony Watts/WPOD and Joe Corrigan/Airliners corrected digitally by T.Lombry .

-So it is with all these cases in mind that I decided to write these pages dealing with processes you can easily put in place to greatly improve your images quality.
+So it is with all these cases in mind that we are going to see how to greatly improve the quality and colors of your pictures.
 You will see that using a simple image processing software, a bit of patience and skills you can compete versus pros.

 Next chapter